Basic Concepts of AI Human

 AI Human (previously called AILive) SDK can display a trained AI model that resembles real human on the screen in realtime.
 However, it goes beyond just realtime displaying the AI model.
 It even allows the AI to speak naturally as if in a video call.
 The most critical component of the SDK is AIPlayer.

-AIPlayer is a View component where the AI model is displayed in real time and can be freely positioned as a View.
-The AI within the AIPlayer View component was created by training the voice and facial expression of a real person.
+AIPlayer is a component where the AI model is displayed in real time.
+The AI within the AIPlayer is created by training the voice and facial expression of a real person.
 Therefore, it does not have any artificial sounds and is more natural than the previously existing TTS.

 In addition, it is possible to select a variety of different models through AIPlayer.
-When an AI model is selected, the selected AI model in an Idle state is displayed on the screen after the loading process (user authentication and resource loading).
+When an AI model is selected, the selected AI model in an Idle state is displayed on the screen after the loading process (user authentication and resource loading) as shown in the image above.

 AI's Idle state is the state in which the AI is listening rather than speaking.
 In this state, the AI model is not static like the picture above, but is designed to resemble natural human motion as closely as possible by showing movements like blinking or nodding.
 AIPlayer has a simple structure where all these processes are automatically performed with simple settings.